MecSim/MecSimCalc-docs/docs/maps/example-1.md

 ### Exporting the map

-Finally, to export the `GeoDataFrame` as a Matplotlib plot, uses the `.plot()` function, then call `plt_show()` to convert the Matplotlib figure into an image that can be displayed on the web.
+Finally, to export the `GeoDataFrame` as a Matplotlib plot, use the [`.plot()`](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.plot.html) function, and then call `plt_show()` to convert the Matplotlib figure into an image that can be displayed on the webpage.

 ```python
 m = gdf.plot(ax=ax, color="red")